Richard Enright: Prohibition, scandal and retirement

 During the early years of Prohibition, the police force came under fire for widespread corruption and its ineffectiveness in the enforcement of the Volstead Act and the rising violence from the "Bootleg Wars".
 In 1921, a grand jury and Legislative investigation committee looked into the department's activities regarding graft and police corruption.
 Partially as a result of their findings, Enright's resignation was demanded by the Citizens Union and several newspapers.
 The next year, Enright issued libel suits against an assemblyman and city magistrate based on correspondence charging police bootleg grafting.
 Though he lost in both cases, he did receive an apology from the two men.

+During Enright's tenure as commissioner, the country's first Shomrim Society, a fraternal organization of Jewish police officers, was founded in the NYPD in 1924.
+At the time, NYPD had 700 Jewish officers on the force.

 Enright addressed the issue of Prohibition enforcement noting his embarrassment over the recent "crime waves".
 In 1924, Enright attempted to press charges against thirteen inspectors, a number of deputy inspectors and police captains for failing to enforce the Volstead Act, but was never able to establish his cases.
 In frustration, he resigned from the police force on December 30, 1925, the day before his term in office was to expire, presumably to become eligible for a police pension which he later received.
 At the time of his retirement, it was acknowledged that Enright had brought "a fair amount of professional knowledge and efficiency" during his time as commissioner.

 He had a brief, but successful career as a crime writer the year following his departure from the police force.
 He had previously written a detective story, Inside the Net, while still in office and which was adapted to a motion picture in 1924.
 His first book, Vultures of the Dark, was published a year later and met with some commercial success.
 His second novel, The Borrowed Shield, failed to achieve the same success and Enright retired from writing soon after.
 His published a police manual that same year entitled Syllabus and Instruction Guide of the Police Academy.